 The Estonian government is now prioritizing the development of the food manufacturing sector to secure domestic market share and to develop export opportunities.
-Despite the recession in 1991 and the subsequent declines between 1993 and 1999 in several branches of the food industry, the food industry maintained its leading position among the various sectors of the Estonian economy.

-Given the relatively small consumer base in the Baltic region, pan-Baltic food companies are beginning to emerge to enhance the competitiveness of the Baltic food industry.

-In 2000, the total output of the food industry amounted to \$550 million, accounting for almost one-third of Estonia's industrial exports and 24 percent of the country's total industrial sales.
-Imported raw inputs included fish, wheat flour, and meat.
+Following a ten percent decline in 1999, caused by the Russian economic crisis, the Estonian food processing sector almost recovered in late 2000, with a 4 percent annual growth rate.
+This positive rate is expected to continue in the near future as the food industry maintains its leading position among the various sectors of the Estonian economy.
+With the expansion of this sector the demand for imported agricultural product ingredients should also continue to rise.
+Given the relatively small consumer base in the Baltic region, pan-Baltic food companies are beginning to emerge to enhance the competitiveness of the region's food industry.
+In 2001, the total output of the food industry amounted to \$641 million, accounting for almost one-third of Estonia's industrial exports and 24 percent of the country's total industrial sales.
+Imported raw inputs included fish, wheat flour, and meat, and valued US\$ 235 million in 2001, of which 27 percent was imported.
+It should be noted that a food processor's choice of imported raw material may depend on the plant's ownership and its foreign investors, rather than on quality or price.

-The development of Estonia's food industry is currently impeded by an inadequate domestic supply of agricultural raw material, the relatively modest purchasing power of domestic consumers, and limited export possibilities.
-Russia is imposing on Estonian products double the customs duty rates it applies to the same products from MFN suppliers.
-Only a few Estonian dairies and fish processors comply with the EU production and quality requirements and packaging standards necessary to be met to export to EU member countries.
+The development of Estonia's food industry has been impeded by an inadequate domestic supply of agricultural raw materials, the relatively modest purchasing power of domestic consumers, and limited export possibilities.
+Estonia's exports to Russia are assessed double the Customs rates of those paid for comparable products from Russia's preferential trade agreement partners.
+Market access for Estonian product exports to the EU has also improved.
+Various agreements which have come into force over the period July 2000 to July 2002, reduced tariffs and other barriers impeding exports of Estonian agricultural and processed food products to the EU and increased export quotas.
+However, only a few Estonian dairies and fish processors comply with the EU production and quality requirements and packaging standards required to be met to export to EU member countries.